BIIFSweden/ChristelBergstrom2024-1/README.md

 All analysis notebooks can be found in the [notebooks](notebooks) directory.

 See [Initial tests notebook](notebooks/Trackpy_initial_tests.ipynb) for detailed explanation of how to tune the tracking parameters on one data example.

-Use [Tracking notebook](notebooks/2_Trackpy_tracking_batch.ipynb) with tuned parameters for performing the batch processing on all the data.
+Use [Tracking notebook](notebooks/2_Trackpy_tracking_batch.ipynb) for performing the batch processing on all the data.
+Copy the parameter settings tuned in the previous notebook and update the input and output folder location.

 ## Support